 4

-Update: as of 2024, file default encoding is now locale.getencoding(), not locale.getpreferredencoding(), and there is a new UTF-8 mode that can be enabled by environment variable or command-line argument.
-You also shouldn't generally care: use explicit defaults to avoid interoperability hurdles.
+Update: as of 2024, Python's docs state that the default encoding for file content is now locale.getencoding(), not locale.getpreferredencoding(False), but this is not true: the former is ignorant of a new UTF-8 mode option that can be enabled by environment variable or command-line argument, though the difference won't matter after Python 3.15 enables UTF-8 mode everywhere (per current plans).
+You also shouldn't generally care: use explicit defaults in opens to avoid interoperability hurdles today.

 Having said all that, it's important to also note that encoding and decoding are substantially more than simple programming-language type conversions; really, they produce very different kinds of data.
 Encoding returns the bytes that result from transforming a text string per a Unicode scheme, and decoding returns the text string that is produced by undoing that transformation.
 While this is a conversion of sorts, and the mapping may seem trivial for simple text like ASCII, Unicode tends to make much more sense if you avoid blurring the distinction—especially for richer types of text like that in the next section.